eclipse-iceoryx/iceoryx/doc/design/chunk_header.md

 2. No user-header and user-payload alignment exceeds the `ChunkHeader` alignment

 Worst case scenario is when a part of the `ChunkHeader` crosses the user-payload alignment boundary, so that the user-payload must be aligned to the next boundary.
-Currently this is not possible, since the size equals the alignment of the `ChunkHeader`.
-This might change if more member are added to the `ChunkHeader` or the alignment is reduced.
 The following drawing demonstrates this scenario.

 ```
                                ┌ back-offset